School Board Policy 514 -

-B. No school personnel, student, visitor or contractor of the school district shall permit, condone, or tolerate bullying.
+C. No teacher, administrator, volunteer, contractor, or other employee of the school district shall permit, condone, or tolerate bullying.

-C. Apparent or perceived permission or consent by a student being bullied does not lessen or negate the prohibitions contained in this policy.
+D. Apparent permission or consent by a student being bullied does not lessen or negate the prohibitions contained in this policy.

-D. Retaliation against a bully or victim, good faith reporter, or a witness of bullying is prohibited.
+E. Retaliation against a victim, good faith reporter, or a witness of bullying is prohibited.

 The developmental ages and maturity levels of the parties involved;

-The levels of harm, surrounding circumstances, and details of the behavior;
+The levels of harm, surrounding circumstances, and nature of the behavior;

-Past incidences and/ or past or continuing patterns of behavior;
+Past incidences or past or continuing patterns of behavior;

 The relationship between the parties involved; and